-CAGR for the simple momentum model is 9.7% versus 9.5% for buy and hold but risk-adjusted performance is significantly higher due to much smaller maximum drawdown for momentum versus buy and hold, -15.6% versus -50.8%, respectively.
-This is substantial improvement that offers hope of sustainable performance of these strategies.
+CAGR for the simple momentum model is 9.7% versus 9.5% for buy and hold but risk-adjusted performance is significantly higher due to a much smaller maximum drawdown for momentum versus buy and hold, -15.6% versus -50.8%, respectively.
+This is a substantial improvement that offers hope for the sustainable performance of these strategies.
 This improvement is made possible by avoiding the two bear markets in 2000-2003 and 2008.

 However, it is important to notice that this market has not experienced a prolonged sideways movement.
 On the contrary, recovery from bear markets has taken place in the form of V-bottoms, as may be seen from the above chart.
 Therefore, there was never any risk to the momentum strategy due to choppy price action.
 This is a significant observation that many have missed in articles and books about timing models.

 In case of a prolonged sideways market, timing strategies can incur significant losses.
-In order to get an idea of the magnitude of the losses, we will backtest a momentum model and a trend-following model in EEM ETF data from 01/2011 to 12/2016, which was a sideways market, as shown in the chart below.
+To get an idea of the magnitude of the losses, we will backtest a momentum model and a trend-following model in EEM ETF data from 01/2011 to 12/2016, which was a sideways market, as shown in the chart below.

-We use the 12-month rate-of-change of closing price.
+We use the 12-month rate-of-change of the closing price.

 Buy next open if ROC(C,12) > 0 – Sell next open if ROC(C,12) < 0.

-We use a 12-month moving average crossover of closing price with price itself.
+We use a 12-month moving average crossover of the closing price with the price itself.

 Buy next open of C > MA(C,12) – Sell next open if C < MA(C,12)